Introduction

 2. Recursive_CTE

 The recursive CTE is able to flatten the hierarchy.
-This step adds the name of the parent node - AssemblyName
+This step adds the name of the parent node - AssemblyName, complete path - PathName, as well as Depth.
+PathJson is a slightly modified step of PathName, which then allows us to use the JSON_VALUE in the last step.

 , Recursive_CTE as (